-First stop is the Australian Institute of Sport where Pat Clohessy coaches a group of the nation's best athletes.
+First stop is the Australian Institute of Sport where Pat Clohessy coaches a group of the nation’s best athletes.
 The meeting today is one of great respect and admiration.
-Both Pat Clohessy and Sri Chinmoy express the similarity of their approaches to running and life.
+Both Pat Clohessy and Sri Chinmoy express the similarity of their approaches to running and life in general.

 Pat Clohessy: “I’m very honoured to meet you, I think we have a lot in common; a lot of your principles, encouraging people to run, to participate, to relax and enjoy running as a lead up to getting satisfaction from it.
 I think this is very important.
 You’ve inspired a lot of people.”